What’s the Future for CDPs?

 Customer Data Platforms, or CDPs, are a major topic of discussion these days amongst marketing, marketing operations, and IT leaders.

-Q: You recently removed “marketer-managed” from your definition of a CDP.
+Q: You recently removed “marketer-managed” from your CDP definition.
 Which company functions can benefit from a CDP?

 A: Any department that deals with customer data can benefit.
 This would most obviously include sales and customer service.
 But also risk, fraud, compliance and even finance.
 And there are many operational uses for customer data, such as predicting workloads or optimizing distribution planning.
 As Digital Transformation projects become more popular, we see more activities that cross traditional departmental boundaries, with customer data as the connecting thread.